DVillers77/HTML-AND-CSS-PROJECTS/SUPPLEMENTARY_LEARNING_HTML_CSS.md

 * **Transition Functions:** Explored the difference between `ease` and `ease-in` transition timing functions, understanding how they affect the visual outcome of an animation.

 ---

+#### QUIZ - Layout & Selectors

+### Course Step Number: 381
+### Date Researched: 2025-08-02

+### Key Learnings:

+* **Layout Techniques:** Reinforced the use of negative margins as a specific technique for creating full-width backgrounds, a practical application of margin properties.
+* **Advanced Selectors:** Confirmed the function of the `nth-child` pseudo-class, solidifying its role as a powerful tool for dynamic and targeted styling.

+---